housegamer1/wrc_telemetry/README.md

 * Units only calculated in metric
 * Reaction to keyboard inputs is currently bound to package handling and is therefore not very responsive
 * Replays only available for the currently running config
+* Add option to make the histo graph wider and remove the accelerometer graph as its not really useful with the data the telemetry provides